 These renderings didn’t necessarily appeal to everyone, however.
 Allison recalls that Queen Mary, grandmother to the current Queen Elizabeth II, “was not amused and hurried past” when shown these works1.
-Nonetheless, this art survived, with examples of these bacterial paintings still possible to be seen at the Alexander Fleming museum at St. Mary’s hospital in London.
+Nonetheless, this art survived, with examples of these bacterial paintings still possible to be seen at the Alexander Fleming Museum at St. Mary’s hospital in London.

 Perhaps the most interesting anecdote relating to Fleming’s eye for art is that of VD Allison’s purchase of three etchings at a Sotheby’s auction.
-Following Fleming’s suggestion to “Try £3”, Allison won the lot, taking home a small collection of works of the then unknown, Pablo Picasso.
+Following Fleming’s suggestion to “Try £3”, Allison won the lot, taking home a small collection of works of the then-unknown, Pablo Picasso.
 He was later able to sell these, as we would expect, for, “a considerable profit.”

-From 3p for tears to £3 for Picassos; Fleming’s eye and contributions had immeasurable impact on medicine and science in the 20th century.
-For this he was knighted in 1944 and co-awarded the Nobel Prize for Physiology or Medicine in 1945.
+From 3p for tears to £3 for Picassos; Fleming’s eye and contributions had an immeasurable impact on medicine and science in the 20th century.
+For this, he was knighted in 1944 and co-awarded the Nobel Prize for Physiology or Medicine in 1945.
 To conclude our first instalment, we leave you with part of his acceptance speech2,

 “For many years I have read of people getting the Nobel Prize.
 Then I always regarded them as a superior class to which it was almost impossible to aspire.
 Now suddenly I find myself in that class and I wonder whether they are so different.
 Did they obtain this great distinction – for indeed it is the greatest distinction a scientist can obtain – by deep thought or did Dame Fortune play a part.
-We all know that chance, fortune, fate or destiny – call it what you will has played a considerable part in many of the great discoveries in science.
+We all know that chance, fortune, fate or destiny – call it what you will have played a considerable part in many of the great discoveries in science.
 We do not know how many, for all scientists who have hit on something new have not disclosed exactly how it happened.
-We do know, though, that in many cases it was a chance observation which took them into a track which eventually led to a real advance in knowledge or practice.
+We do know, though, that in many cases it was a chance observation which took them on a track which eventually led to a real advance in knowledge or practice.
 This is especially true of the biological sciences for there we are dealing with living mechanisms about which there are enormous gaps in our knowledge”.

 A tradition of innovation

-In our next instalment, we will examine the history of lysozyme at Bioseutica Group®, sharing our part in this 100 year story.
+In our next instalment, we will examine the history of lysozyme at Bioseutica Group®, sharing our part in this 100-year story.
 Join us then.